eozk90/Object-Detection-and-Pose-Estimation/README.md

 # Summer-Coding-Sessions
-About object detection, pose estimation, and semantic segmentation
+Process pipelin for object detection and pose estimation